oscarpfernandez/immudbcc/README.md

     * Return the final `index` and the `hash` of the object's manifest.
 These values in combination with the objectID are the minimal elements required to retrieve the object.

+This use case was implemented in such a way it can be done concurrently, which is guaranteed by ImmuDB: all document properties and object manifests are written in parallel.

+---

+## 2.2 Object Retrieval:

+This essentially leverages the commit manifest acting as a document summary in order to fetch the document's associated properties.
+In essence, it performs the following actions:

+* Step #1 - Read database object commit manifest:

+  Fetches the `object manifest` entry associated with a specific `document ID`.
+From this, all property indexes of the document's underlying properties are known, as well as the document's global Hash.

+* Step #2 - Fetch all the document's properties:

+  Given that at this point, all the document's property insertion indexes are known, it is now possible to fetch them all, which is done in parallel.

+* Step #3 - Unmarshal the list of internal Key-Value pairs into the original raw JSON document:

+  At this point, given that all the document's sub-properties are loaded, now it is simply required to call the custom unmarshaller to retrieve the raw JSON document.

+Finally, this use case was implemented in such a way it can be done concurrently, which is guaranteed by ImmuDB: all document properties are fetched in parallel.

+---

+## 2.3 Object Update:

+Given the nature of the applications that require a immutable database, it is fair to assume that updates will be sporadically and far between.
+Therefore, the proposed API only considers single property updates.

+Also, given the non-transactional nature of ImmuDB, it is assumed that the caller of this API will guarantee that a given document is not getting updated concurrently.
+If that happens, the multiple callers with end-up with a fragmented result given that each resulting object manifest after the update will point to different set of underlying Key-Values.

 # 3. How to test and build the project.

 To execute the linters and unit tests: